annrogal/Arcade-game/README.md

 To start the game, visit the website - https://annrogal.github.io/ArcadeGame/ .
 The player moves by arrow keys: up, down, left, right.

-In collision with bugs player lose 100 point and one life.
+In collision with bugs player lose 100 points and one life.

-If player reach water earn 100 scores.
+If player reach water earn 100 points.
 When scores is 500 player win!

 ## Source